Gabriela Scherer: Awards

 In 2005, the young singer won the international singing competition Kammeroper Schloss Rheinsberg for the role of “Hänsel” and was presented a prize by Vera and Volker Doppelfeld.
-For the remaining year, the young singer also played the role of the "HΣnsel" at the theatres Brandenburg, Potsdam and Frankfurt an der Oder.
+For the remaining year, the young singer also played the role of the "Hänsel" at the theatres Brandenburg, Potsdam and Frankfurt an der Oder.
 She was laureate of the 9th International Mozart Competition 2006 in Salzburg.

 She is as well laureate of the "Armin-Weltner-Foundation" and the foundation "Lyra" of the Vontobel Bank.